AathiEswar/WebDesign/README.md

    Integrated Tailwind Styling to Magneto with less bundling and module scanner Updated Readme of Magneto to tailwind css integration

+19-12-2024:
+    Researching about Breakpoints and other packages for breakpoints with ssr configurations

 # IDEAS

 * useBreakPoint() - a hook for working with breakpoints in much more simpler way